January Month-long Intensive

 Scholarships

 A limited number of scholarships are available for People of the Global Majority/BIPOC artists from the Dennis Krausnick Fellowship Fund.
-Application and audition video due by October 1.
+Application, interview, and audition video are due by October 15.

-Contact training@shakespeare.org for more information.
+For consideration and further details, fill out the online application and check the box for BIPOC scholarships.
 Please note: Multiple discounts and scholarships cannot be combined.

 PLEASE NOTE: For all in-person workshops, all participants and workshop staff are required to have completed a COVID-19 vaccine regimen.